 Is Michael Ilesanmi in the United States?
-The 90 Day Fiancé: Happily Ever After? star and his long-distance love, Angela Deem, finally tied the knot after three years together on the Sunday, September 14 episode.
+The 90 Day Fiancé: Happily Ever After? star and his long-distance love, Angela Deem, finally tied the knot after three years together and several stuggles.
 But fans are wondering if the Nigeria native was able to complete the visa process so he could start his life with Angela in America.

 The couple were first introduced to fans on season 2 of TLC’s 90 Day Fiancé: Before the 90 Days.
 They met on social media and documented their first in-person meeting on the show, along with their highs and lows — included Michael’s heartbreaking K-1 visa denial.
 They filmed their beautiful American traditional wedding ceremony and reception, which took place in Nigeria, for season 5 of 90 Day Fiancé: Happily Ever After?

 Shortly after they celebrated their love with friends and family at their reception, the couple stepped out for a nightcap at a local bar.
 There, they discussed their plans for the next steps in their relationship.